edgedelta/edgedelta-lambda-extension/README.md

 - PUSHER_MODE: 'http' for hosted environments, 'kinesis' for firehose stream.
 Defaults to 'http'.
 - ED_ENDPOINT: Hosted agents endpoint.
 Required if PUSHER_MODE is http.
 - KINESIS_ENDPOINT: Firehose stream endpoint.
 Required if PUSHER_MODE is kinesis.
 - ED_PARALLELISM: Determines the count of streamer goroutines to consume logs.
-Default is 1.
+Default is 2.
 - ED_LAMBDA_LOG_TYPES: Which types of logs you want to get from Lambda Funcion.
 Options are function,platform,extension.
 Default is function,platform.
-- ED_BUFFER_SIZE_IN_BYTES: Buffer size of the pushers.
-Default is 5 * 1000 * 1000.
+- ED_LOGS_LATENCY_SEC: Maximum amount of time to buffer logs in pushers before attempting to push.
-- ED_PUSH_TIMEOUT_MS: is the total duration of waiting for to send one batch of logs (in milliseconds).
+- ED_PUSH_TIMEOUT_MS: Push timeout is the total duration of waiting for to send one batch of logs (in milliseconds).
 Default is 500.
 - ED_RETRY_INTERVAL_MS: RetryInterval is the initial interval to wait until next retry (in milliseconds).
 It is increased exponentially until our process is shut down.
-Default is 10.
+Default is 100.

 Lambda can buffer logs and deliver them to the subscriber.
 You can configure this behavior in the subscription request by specifying the following optional fields.
 - ED_LAMBDA_MAX_ITEMS: The maximum number of events to buffer in memory.
 Default: 1000.
 Minimum: 1000.
 Maximum: 10000.
 This is also the size of the channel that our http server writes into and pushers consume.
 - ED_LAMBDA_MAX_BYTES: The maximum size (in bytes) of the logs to buffer in memory.
 Default: 262144.
 Minimum: 262144.
 Maximum: 1048576.
 - ED_LAMBDA_TIMEOUT_MS: he maximum number of events to buffer in memory.
 Default: 1000.
 Minimum: 1000.
 Maximum: 10000.

+## Pushers' Logic

+Buffer Size of each pusher is calculated as follows:

+BufferSize = (2 * `Lambda_Max_Bytes` + 300 * `Lambda_Max_Items`) / `Parallelism`

+See the [AWS Telemetry API Docs]( https://docs.aws.amazon.com/lambda/latest/dg/telemetry-api.html) for an explanation.

+Pushers attempt to push when this buffer is filled, or `Logs_Latency_Sec` seconds has passed since the last push.
+If memory size is a concern, you can decrease `Logs_Latency_Sec` or increase `Parallelism`.

+Be aware that after function execution completes, AWS freezes the runtime environment for about 5 minutes in anticipation of another execution of the function.
+So the last batch of logs will arrive when another function execution happens, or AWS sends the shutdown event.

+## Local Test
 In your AWS Lambda container image Dockerfile, add the command below.
 ```
 $ cd bin